-Behold, I was brought forth in iniquity, and in sin my mother conceived me. - Psalm 51:5
+Behold, I was brought forth in iniquity, and in sin my mother conceived me. - King David, Psalm 51:5

-The foolishness of a man twists his way, and his heart frets against the Lord. - Proverbs 19:3
+The foolishness of a man twists his way, and his heart frets against the Lord. - King Solomon, Proverbs 19:3

-Question: According to David and Solomon, why are you your own worst enemy?
+Question: According to King David and King Solomon, why are you your own worst enemy?